On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Abstract

 \section{Abstract}

 If a graph $G$ can be represented by means of paths on a grid, such that each vertex of $G$ corresponds to one path on the grid and two vertices of $G$ are adjacent if and only if the corresponding paths share a grid edge, then this graph is called EPG and the representation is called EPG representation.
 A $k$-bend EPG representation is an EPG representation in which each path has at most $k$ bends.
-The class of all graphs that have a $k$-bend EPG representation is denoted by $B_k$. $B_\ell^m$ is the class of all graphs that have a monotonic (each path is ascending in both columns and rows) $\ell$-bend EPG representation.
+The class of all graphs that have a $k$-bend EPG representation is denoted by $B_k$. $B_\ell^m$ is the class of all graphs that have a monotonic $\ell$-bend EPG representation, i.e.\ an $\ell$-bend EPG representation, where each path is ascending in both columns and rows.